thanos-io/thanos/docs/proposals/202001_thanos_query_health_handling.md

            #3
 ```

-At first there was an initial attempt to add the last option but it was met with some discussion if this is really the way to go forward.
-After careful consideration and with the rationale in this proposal we could go with the most invasive choice.
-But it also probably makes the most sense since it would logically follow that as long as a node is visible in the UI then we send a query to it.
+After careful consideration and with the rationale in this proposal, we have decided to go with the third option.
+It should provide a sweet spot between being too invasive and providing our users the ability to fall-back to the old behavior.

 ## Goals

-* Update the health check logic to properly handle the case when a node disappears in terms of a caching layer
+* Update the health check logic to properly handle the case when a node disappears in terms of a caching layer.

 ## No Goals

-* Fixing the cache handling in the cases where a **new** StoreAPI gets added to the active store set
+* Fixing the cache handling in the cases where a **new** StoreAPI gets added to the active store set.

 ## Verification

-* Unit tests which would fire up a dummy StoreAPI and check different scenarios
+* Unit tests which would fire up a dummy StoreAPI and check different scenarios.
-* Ad-hoc testing
+* Ad-hoc testing.

 ## Proposal

-* Keep store nodes around in the active store set in Thanos Query until `--store.unhealthy-timeout` passes
+* Add a new flag to Thanos Query `--store.strict-mode` which will make it always retain the last successfully retrieved information via the `Info()` gRPC method of **statically** defined nodes and thus always consider them part of the active store set.

 ## Risk

-* Users might start having partial responses with this implemented if they have certain nodes configured that are always down.
-However, one might argue that if the nodes go down then something like DNS service discovery needs to be used which would dynamically add and remove those nodes
+* Users might have problems removing the store nodes from the active store set since they will be there forever with this option set.
+However, one might argue that if the nodes go down then something like DNS service discovery needs to be used which would dynamically add and remove those nodes.

 ## Work Plan

-* Implement the change in logic not to remove nodes from the active store set immediately after one `Info()` gRPC call failure but until `--store.unhealthy-timeout` passes
+* Implement the new flag `--store.strict-mode` in Thanos Query which will make it keep around statically defined nodes.
+It will be disabled by default to reduce surprises when upgrading.
-* Implement tests with dummy store nodes
+* Implement tests with dummy store nodes.
-* Document the new behavior
+* Document the new behavior.

 ## Future Work

-* Handle the case when a new node appears in terms of the end-result cache
+* Handle the case when a new node appears in terms of the end-result cache i.e. when using SD:
-  1. Need to somehow signal the upper layer to clear the end-result cache
+  1. Need to somehow signal the upper layer to clear the end-result cache.
+Ideally we would only clear the relevant parts.
-  1. Perhaps some kind of hashing can be used for this
+  2. Perhaps some kind of hashing can be used for this.